Sleep Apnea Silver Spring, MD

 Signs of Sleep Apnea

-Sleep apnea is a condition that doctors characterize by pauses in breathing or shallow breaths while sleeping.
-It can lead to daytime sleepiness, high blood pressure and other health problems.
+Sleep apnea is a condition doctors characterize by pauses in breathing or shallow breaths while sleeping.
+It can lead to daytime sleepiness, high blood pressure, and other health problems.
 There are many common signs of sleep apnea:

 • Consistent, loud snoring